 Identify a volunteer opportunity that you are interested in.
 To review available positions, follow this link.

 Step Two: Via email reach out to the volunteer lead listed on the position description.
 You may apply to more than one position, however, you can only initiate service in one assignment.
 Please express your interest and attach your resume.
-The volunteer lead will respond with next steps on the selection process.
+The contact person will respond with next steps on the selection process.

-Step Three: If your placement is approved, the volunteer lead will inform our office and the Volunteer Office will email you volunteer clearance and onboarding instructions.
+Step Three: If your placement is approved, the contact person will inform our office and the Volunteer Office will email you volunteer clearance and onboarding instructions.